vPeteWalker/midway/clusterconfig/clusterconfig.rst

 #.
 Have the **customer** accept the EULA.

 #.
-Unless otherwise direct by the customer, leave Pulse enabled and click **Continue**.
+Unless otherwise directed by the customer, leave Pulse enabled and click **Continue**.

    *This is an opportunity to quickly highlight the benefits of Pulse to a customer, including faster time to resolution in the event of technical issues.
-For details on what information Pulse collects and how customer data is kept secure, see* `here <http://go.nutanix.com/rs/nutanix/images/pulse-datasheet.pdf>`_.
+For details on what information Pulse collects and how customer data is kept secure, see* `here <http://go.nutanix.com/rs/nutanix/images/pulse-datasheet.pdf>`_ and `here <https://portal.nutanix.com/page/documents/solutions/details?targetId=TN-2133-Nutanix-Pulse-Remote-Diagnostics:TN-2133-Nutanix-Pulse-Remote-Diagnostics>`_

 #.
 Give a quick overview of the Prism Element dashboard: *The dashboard view provides key information an infrastructure or virtualization administrator would want at their fingertips, including inventory, performance and utilization metrics, cluster health, and alerting.
 We can dive deeper into each of these areas once we have completed setting up the cluster and have deployed some workloads.*